 Your organizational values provide a consistent knowledge of your organization’s identity and continuity.
-They should be clearly understood and agreed by your decision makers.
+They should be clearly understood and agreed upon by your decision-makers.
 As you evaluate your goals, make sure they are connected with your original quality.

 Note long-term – and use them to measure your decision